 How to Treat or Manage Postcoital Dysphoria

 Postcoital dysphoria is common, and it’s not always cause for concern.
-However, if you find your PCD symptoms distressing or if they happen frequently, there are some strategies that can help.
+However, if you find your PCD symptoms distressing or if they happen frequently, some strategies can help.

-If you find yourself experiencing negative emotions following a sexual encounter, try journaling, relaxation techniques, taking a warm bath or shower, mindful breathing exercises, doing something distracting like watching a movie, or communicating with your partner(s).
+If you find yourself experiencing negative emotions following a sexual encounter, try journaling, relaxation techniques, taking a warm bath or shower, mindful breathing exercises, or doing something distracting like watching a movie or communicating with your partner(s).

 For some, speaking with a therapist in individual or couples therapy can be helpful.
-In order to manage persistent postcoital dysphoria, you may need to experiment with a few different strategies, post-sex rituals, or treatment options before you find a method that works for you.
+To manage persistent postcoital dysphoria, you may need to experiment with a few different strategies, post-sex rituals, or treatment options before you find a method that works for you.

 When To Seek Support From An Individual, Couples, or Sex Therapist

 In the long term, therapy can be helpful with PCD, while self-help strategies are great to practice in the moment.
 There are many types of professional support available that can help those struggling with PCD.
-These include therapy sessions with a clinical psychologist or psychiatrist, group counseling sessions led by trained professionals, or online resources such as self-help groups or chat rooms.
+These include therapy sessions with a clinical psychologist or psychiatrist, group counseling sessions led by a trained mental health professional, or online resources such as self-help groups or chat rooms.

 It’s always important to prioritize other wellness strategies including exercise, meditation, journaling, eating a balanced diet rich in nutrient-dense foods, and practicing healthy coping techniques with stressors in your life.